mnot/I-D/json-home/draft.md

 It's important to realise that a home document can serve more than one "API" at a time; by listing all relevant relation types, it can effectively "mix" different APIs, allowing clients to work with different resources as they see fit.

-## Documenting APIs that use Home Documents

-Another use case for "static" API description formats like WSDL and WADL is to generate documentation for the API from them.

-An API that uses the home document format correctly won't have a need to do so, provided that the link relation types and media types it uses are well-documented already.

 # Consuming Home Documents